Complexity of random smooth functions on compact manifolds: Overview

 Since $X_\bom$ is independent of $\bu$ we deduce that the expected variational complexity of $X_\bom+\bu$ is the measure $\bsi_\bom^L$ on $\bR$ given by

 Note that

 The first goal of this paper is to investigate the behavior of the probability measures $ \frac{1}{\bsN^L}\bsi_\bom^L$ as $L\ra \infty$ for certain very special $\bom$'s.
-For reasons that will become clear during the proof we choose $\bom$ of the form
+For reasons that we will shortly, we choose $\bom$ of the form